alonitac/DevOpsBootcampUPES24/tutorials/docker_images.md

 Push the built `netflix_movie_catalog:0.0.1` image to your registry.

-### :pencil2: Build the availability agent

-Build the availability agent app located in `availability_agent` (this app used in an exercise in Containers tutorial).

-The `Dockerfile` is already written.
-Push the image to DockerHub.

 ### :pencil2: Build the Netflix Frontend app

 1. Build a Docker image of the following app: https://github.com/exit-zero-academy/NetflixFrontend.